Helping Children with TBI Succeed in School by Janet Tyler, PhD

 About the author

-As a special educator, Dr. Janet Tyler has not only worked directly with students with TBI, but she also trained educators to serve those students.
+As a special educator, Dr. Janet Tyler has not only worked directly with students and children with TBI, but she also trained educators to serve those students.
 For 23 years, she directed an innovative statewide program in Kansas that provided training and consultation to educators serving students with TBI and their families.
 She is now in private practice providing educational consultation and training services to school districts, lawyers, medical personnel, and parents of children with TBI.
 Dr. Tyler can be reached http://www.kstbi.org/